drsaygili/cpeptide_code/README.md

 # cpeptide_code
 # 📊 Predicting Stimulated C-Peptide in Type 1 Diabetes Using Machine Learning: A Web-Based Tool from the T1D Exchange Registry

-This repository contains Python code for applying a **Random Forest machine learning model** on a diabetes-related dataset to predict an ordered categorical outcome (`PEAK_K_3`).
+This repository contains Python code for developing and applying a Random Forest machine learning model to predict stimulated C-peptide categories in individuals with type 1 diabetes, using clinical data from the T1D Exchange Registry.

 ---